Coffee service: Vending

 Some companies, with high traffic of visitors and employees, opt to install a coffee dispenser (vending machine) as their coffee service.
-Typically these machines give the user the choice of various types of coffee, tea and hot chocolate.
+Typically these machines give the user the choice of various types of coffee, tea and hot chocolate even fresh food and confectionery.
 Money collected is usually kept by the employer to offset the cost of the maintenance contract and for the purchase of the instant coffee used by the machine.
 However, sometimes companies make the coffee from such machines free.
-Unfortunately, the coffee dispensed by these machines is usually of low quality.
+The coffee dispensed by these machines is usually considered to be of low quality.

 Electric coffee maker

 Another option is to use an automatic espresso or drip coffee maker which grinds the coffee beans and dispenses the coffee into a cup.
 These machines do not charge per cup, but often provide a bypass slot where the employee can add their own coffee beans.
 By providing low quality beans, employees can be encouraged to provide their own beans.
 The cost of the maintenance contract still falls on the employer, however it is about the same as the cost of the machine per year.